gitlabhq/omnibus-gitlab/README.md

 `gitlab:` with `default_projects_limit:` into `gitlab_default_projects_limit`.
 Note that not all `gitlab.yml` settings can be changed via `gitlab.rb` yet; see the [gitlab.yml ERB template][gitlab.yml.erb].
-If you think an attribute is missing please create a merge request or an issue on the omnibus-gitlab issue tracker.
+If you think an attribute is missing please create a merge request on the omnibus-gitlab repository.

 Run `sudo gitlab-ctl reconfigure` for changes in `gitlab.rb` to take effect.